 Storebrand ASA owns 100% of Storebrand Asset Management AS, which offers asset management to the corporate and retail markets in Norway and Sweden.
 The business in Sweden is managed through the 100% owned subsidiary SPP Fonder AB.
-Storebrand Asset Management AS own 91% (99.95% of the voting rights) of Skagen AS.
+Storebrand Asset Management AS own 100% of Skagen AS.
+In 2019 Storebrand Asset Management acquired 100% of Cubera Private Equity AS, a company offering private equity fund of funds.
 Storebrand Asset Management also manages most of the assets for the Group's insurance companies.

 Storebrand ASA reports Solvency II on a group basis.
-The reporting includes all of the Group's subsidiaries, including the companies that are not governed by Solvency II.
+The reporting includes all the Group's subsidiaries, including the companies that are not governed by Solvency II.
 The insurance companies6 have their own Solvency II reporting on a solo basis, including the Solvency and Financial Condition Report.
 The Group's banking and securities companies, including Storebrand Bank ASA and Storebrand Asset Management AS, report in accordance with the CRD IV regulations.

-Storebrand manage and report its core business in the Savings, Insurance and Guaranteed Pension segments 7 .
+Storebrand manage and report its core business in the Savings, Insurance and Guaranteed Pension segments7.

-- Savings includes long-term saving for pensions, without interest rate guarantees.
-The main products are defined contribution pensions in Norway and Sweden, asset management and retail banking. - Insurance includes the Group's non-life and risk coverage.
-The main products are health insurance in the Norwegian and Swedish corporate and retail markets, P&C insurance and personal risk products in the Norwegian retail market and employee-related and pension-related insurance in the Norwegian and Swedish corporate markets. - Guaranteed pension includes long-term pension with a guaranteed rate of return or a guaranteed benefit.
-The main products are defined benefit pensions in Norway and Sweden, paid-up policies and retail capital and pension insurance
+- Savings consists of long-term saving for retirement, without guarantees.
+The main products are unit linked insurance and defined contribution pensions in Norway and Sweden, asset management and retail banking. - Insurance consists of the Group's non-life and risk coverage.
+The main products are health insurance in the Norwegian and Swedish corporate and retail markets, P&C insurance and personal risk products in the Norwegian and Swedish retail market and employee-related and pension-related insurance in the Norwegian and Swedish corporate markets. - Guaranteed pension consists of long-term pension with a guaranteed rate of return or a guaranteed benefit.
+The products are defined benefit pensions in Norway and Sweden, paid-up policies and retail capital and pension insurance.